ralscha/bread-compressor-cli/README.md

 #### Ignores
-The tool ignores by default files with the suffix .gz, .br, .zip, .png, .jpeg, .jpg, .woff and .woff2.
+The tool ignores by default files with the suffix .gz, .br, .zst, .zip, .png, .jpeg, .jpg, .woff and .woff2.
 You can disable this with the `-n` option and all files will be compressed.
 ```
 bread-compressor -n dist